Writing Triggers for Family Memories

 Her description of the Princess Theater in Eureka, Kansas, takes you back to the 1930s.
 This is a great example of what you can write from your memories of childhood.
 Note how she uses all the senses (sight, hearing, smelling, etc. ) to bring the memory alive.
 Just click on the link below to read the piece.

-Saturday at the Movies - Writer: Gail Lee Martin.
-Location: Eureka Kansas USA.
+Saturday at the Movies by Gail Lee Martin.
+Location: Eureka, Kansas.
 Year: 1930.

 Write about Names in Your Family